 - Professor Eithne McCabe, M.A.(Oxon), D.Phil.(Oxon), B.E.(NUI), FTCD, F.Inst.P.,C.Phys., is Professor in the School of Physics and Fellow at Trinity College Dublin.
 She was formerly Fellow and lecturer at Magdalen College, Oxford and Postdoctoral Member of Technical Staff and later Consultant, AT&T Bell Laboratories, Crawford Hill Laboratory, New Jersey, USA.
 She has served the College and wider national and international community on numerous committees including Finance, Personnel and Appointments, Equality, Institute of Physics Juno assessment panel and IOP Women in Physics Group committee.

-- A freelance science and health journalist, Maria Delaney is a passionate science communicator.
-Co-curator of the best-selling book “A Neutron Walks into a Bar” and an award-winning science blogger, she regularly writes for The Sunday Times and The Irish Times.
+- Maria Delaney is an award-winning freelance science and health journalist, as well as passionate science communicator.
+She was on the WITS Exec for 2.5 years, and chaired the policy sub-committee during the development of the WITS Action Manifesto.
 She is hoping to help change the gender inequality that still resides in both STEM and the media.
 Maria tweets @mhdelaney and her portfolio is online at mhdelaney.com.